sandulat/sandulat/content/blog/introducing-kitwind/index.md

 We have not yet established the price, but we're aiming to make the product affordable for everyone and set a fair price, under $99.
 Also, we will be providing **big discounts** to support you during the pandemic.

-If it sounds interesting to you, please visit the [official Kitwind website](https://kitwind.io/) and subscribe to get notified when Kitwind gets released.
+If it sounds interesting to you, follow us on Twitter ([@kitwindio](https://twitter.com/kitwindio)), and visit the official Kitwind website ([https://kitwind.io](https://kitwind.io/)), to subscribe and get notified when Kitwind gets released.

 We are looking forward to seeing all the cool things that you will build!